TobitSoftware/chayns-toolkit/website/docs/configuration/output.md

 ## React Compiler

+Enable the React Compiler explicitly via `output.reactCompiler`.

-If `babel-plugin-react-compiler` is installed, `chayns-toolkit` enables the React Compiler automatically.
+If `babel-plugin-react-compiler` is installed and `output.reactCompiler` is omitted, `chayns-toolkit` currently still enables the compiler automatically for compatibility.
+This fallback is deprecated and will be removed in a future version.

 You can override this behavior via `output.reactCompiler`:

 - `false` disables the compiler even if the package is installed
-- `true` forces it on
+- `true` forces it on and uses the detected React version as target
-- `{ target: "18" }` enables it and configures the target explicitly
+- `{ target: "18" }` enables it and overrides the detected target explicitly

+For React 17 and 18 projects, also install `react-compiler-runtime`.

 ## Module Federation